Mech654/LuaScriptShowcase/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The projects have been made originally for a portfolio on my [website]([https://pages.github.com/](https://sites.google.com/view/mekhanikz)) to showcase my work.
-I have decided to distribute it over to GitHub as it seems HiddenDevs need an application in order to let you create any posts nowadays.
+I have decided to distribute it over to GitHub.
 For the reviewers of my application and code, I recommend checking out my website for visual previews of the code working in practice.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>